ArsThaumaturgis/Panda3DTutorial.io/tutorial/tut_lesson03.markdown

 The process is much the same, with a few differences: we're not going to change the light's colour (although we could, if we so desired), but we are going to change the light's direction:
 {% highlight python %}
+# In your import statements:
+from panda3d.core import DirectionalLight
+{% endhighlight %}

+{% highlight python %}
+# In the body of your code
 mainLight = DirectionalLight("main light")
 self.mainLightNodePath = render.attachNewNode(mainLight)
 # Turn it around by 45 degrees, and tilt it down by 45 degrees